Tiberriver256/azure-devops-node-api/docs/api-reference/build-api/README.md

 ## Overview

 The Azure DevOps Build API provides a comprehensive set of methods for interacting with build pipelines in Azure DevOps.
-It enables developers to programmatically manage build definitions, queue builds, monitor build status, and access build artifacts and logs.
+It enables developers to programmatically manage build pipelines, queue builds, monitor build status, and access build artifacts and logs.
 This documentation provides detailed information about the most commonly used methods in the Build API.

 ## Purpose

 The Build API is designed to facilitate:
-- Build definition management (creating, updating, and querying build definitions)
+- Build pipeline management (creating, updating, and querying build pipelines)
 - Build execution (queuing builds and monitoring their progress)
 - Build result analysis (accessing logs, artifacts, and test results)
 - Build pipeline automation (integrating builds with other systems)